sejalv/stock-similarity/README.md

    - Deployment, pipelines & Infra: IaC (eg. Terraform), CI/CD (eg. GitHub workflows), Containers (eg. Docker)

 4. How would you evaluate and improve the Similarity model?
-   - Coverage: percent of items in the training data, the model is able to recommend on a test set).
+   - Coverage: percent of items in the training data, the model is able to recommend on a test set.
    - Personalization: to assess if a model recommends many of the same items to different users.
 It is the dissimilarity (1- cosine similarity) between user’s lists of recommendations.
 A high personalization score would indicate the user’s recommendations are different, meaning the model is offering a personalized experience to each user.
    - Intra-list similarity: average cosine similarity of all items in a list of recommendations.
 This calculation uses features of the recommended items to calculate the similarity.
    - For improving: